zpainter/iassist/content/about/_index.md

 ### 350+ Members from a variety of settings

-Our members represent a variety of organizational sectors across the globe, but a vast majority are within acedemia, working in data services, libraries, archives or research positions.
+Our members represent a variety of organizational sectors across the globe; the majority are within acedemia, working in data services, libraries, archives or research positions.

 {{< figure src="/img/about/by-region.png" alt="Pie chart of IASSIST members across the globe.
 Moren than 70% are in the US, 15% in Europe and 15% in Canada." title="" width="500" >}}
 <br />